DNA, Ribonucleic acids (RNAs), proteins synthesis and types

 Transcription of messenger RNA:

-1. The transcription of DNA into mRNA beings when the RNA-polymerase enzyme binds to a sequence of nucleotides on the DNA called “promoter”.
+1. The transcription of DNA into mRNA begins when the RNA-polymerase enzyme binds to a sequence of nucleotides on the DNA called “promoter”.

 3. RNA-polymerase moves along the DNA molecule and joins the complementary ribonucleotides to the growing mRNA strand one by one.

-Promoter is a sequence of nucleotides on DNA that directs the RNA-polymerase enzyme to the strand that will be transcribed, then the transcription process begins, At the beginning of mRNA transcription process, the RNA-polymerase recognizes the promoter sequence on the DNA, then it binds to the nucleotides sequence that follows the promoter sequence.
+A promoter is a sequence of nucleotides in DNA that directs the RNA-polymerase enzyme to the strand that will be transcribed, then the transcription process begins, At the beginning of mRNA transcription process, the RNA-polymerase recognizes the promoter sequence on the DNA, then it binds to the nucleotides sequence that follows the promoter sequence.

 This process is much similar to the replication of DNA, except:

-• DNA replication once began, usually copies all the DNA in the cell, while in case of RNA synthesis it transcribes only a selected portion of the DNA (that carried the gene).
+• DNA replication once began, usually copies all the DNA in the cell, while in the case of RNA synthesis, it transcribes only a selected portion of the DNA (that carried the gene).

 Transcription of mRNA in prokaryotes differs from that of eukaryotes, as follows: